megabyte-labs/gas-station/roles/system/prepare/README.md

 ## ➤ Overview

-This repository is the home of an Ansible role that handles the connection process for hosts that have not been reassigned a "secure" \ non-default port and sets variables that are used later in the playbook.
+This repository is the home of an Ansible role that prepares hosts for playbook execution.
+This role is intended to be used as the first role in the playbook.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)